confetti-framework/docs/request.md

 #### Retrieving Input From The Query String

-While the `Value` method retrieves values from entire request payload (including the query string), the `Query` method will only retrieve values from the query string:
+While the `Value` method retrieves values from entire request payload (including the query string), the `Parameter` method will only retrieve values from the query string:

-    name := request.Query("name")
+    name := request.Parameter("name")

 If the requested query string value data is not present, the second argument to this method will be returned:

-    name := request.QueryOr("name", "Sally").String()
+    name := request.ParameterOr("name", "Sally").String()

-You may call the `Query` method with an asterisk in order to retrieve all of the query string values as support.Map:
+You may call the `Parameter` method with an empty string in order to retrieve all of the query string values as support.Map:

-    name := request.Query("*").Map()
+    parameters := request.Parameter("").Map()

 #### Retrieving JSON Input Values